 The program has a 15+ year reputation of excellence and holds an impressive job placement record.
 Our graduates work for AT&T, Apple, Microsoft, Sabre Airline Solutions, Hewlett Packard and GE Healthcare.
 Recent graduates generally started their careers with a $50-$55K annual salary.

-Technical and professional communication is a broad and flexible career field.
-It centers on any communication addressing technical or specialized topics, such as computer applications, medical procedures or environmental regulations.
-Technical communicators are valued because they make information more useable and accessible, and, in doing so, advance a company’s or organization’s goals.
-Key job sectors include information technology, manufacturing, engineering, defense, aerospace and pharmaceuticals.
+Technical communicators are valued because they make information more useable and accessible, and, in doing so, advance a company's or organization's goals.
+Key job sectors include:

 Our curriculum also prepares you to enter a doctoral technical communication program.
 Recent graduates have earned fellowships at some of the nation's premiere programs.

-In addition to electives, you will specialize in a technical field (cognate) and complete an internship at a major organization (practicum).
-Our night courses are designed around a flexible schedule that enables professionals to balance their work and personal lives with a strategic career investment.
+In addition to electives, you'll specialize in a technical field (cognate) and complete an internship at a major organization (practicum).
+Evening courses are designed around a flexible schedule that enables you to balance your work and personal life with a strategic career investment.

-We also offer course work leading to a Graduate Academic Certificate in Teaching Technical Writing.
+Course work leading to a Graduate Academic Certificate in Teaching Technical Writing is also available.
 The certificate caters to non-majors in rhetoric, literature, creative writing and cultural studies who teach foundational courses in technical writing.

 You have two options to earn a master's degree in Professional and Technical Communication.

 The Graduate Academic Certificate in Teaching Technical Writing requires four courses consisting of 160 student-teacher contact hours.
 If you earn the certificate and then decide to further your education, all of the 5000-level courses will count toward the M.A degree.
-The GRE is not required for admission into this certificate program, but the TOEFL is required for all international students.
-This program does not lead to certification for Texas public schools.
+The GRE isn't required for admission into this certificate program, but the TOEFL is required for all international students.
+This program doesn't lead to certification for Texas public schools.

 Beginning full-time students who meet qualifications may apply for an academic assistantship.
-Those who have competed 18 graduate credit hours in an area offered by the department may apply for a teaching fellowship.
-More information about employment opportunities is at our website.
-Information about scholarships and other financial assistance programs is on the Financial Aid site.
+Those who have completed 18 graduate credit hours in an area offered by the department may apply for a teaching fellowship.